Dasharo/docs/docs/guides/capsule-update.md

 A failed update is followed by a recovery attempt, which is not guaranteed to succeed, but should leave the system bootable in most cases.

-After either a successful or failed update, the machine will reboot automatically.
+After a successful update, the machine will reboot automatically.
 After that, if everything succeeded, you should have an updated firmware with data migrated from the previous version.
+In the case of a failure, you will be prompted to press `Enter` to attempt reboot.
+After such reboot successfully restored previous firmware might boot, but it can't be guaranteed.

 [bmm]: ../dasharo-menu-docs/overview.md#boot-manager-menu
 [otb]: ../dasharo-menu-docs/overview.md#one-time-boot